Special Educational Needs and Disabilities Report (SEND)

 Statutory Assessment arrangements are adapted according to individual needs based on Government guidance and may include additional time, readers, planned rest breaks and separate working areas.

-Targets and objectives agreed in the EHC plan are implemented and achieved through IEPs.
+Targets and objectives agreed in the EHC plan are implemented and achieved through Individual Learning Plans (ILPs).

 The encouragement for consulting young people with special education needs about and involving then in their education.

-Our pupils are encouraged to engage fully in the development of their SEND support and contribute their views via pupil participation reviews with their class teacher/ TA/SENDCo.
+Our children are encouraged to engage fully in the development of their SEND support and contribute their views via children participation reviews with their class teacher/TA/SENCO.
 They are involved in reviewing their provision and work together with all staff to decide how best to support them.
 We seek to engage them by consulting individuals and groups on their view of the provision they receive, when it is in place, where and how that provision is made.
 Their views are then formulated and added to the review cycle to respond to any issues raised.

 Accessibility of the school